reinanan/reinanan/README.md

 ##  About Me ദ്ദി◝ ⩊ ◜.ᐟ !
 c+h is welcome, i just might start a conversation

-if we end up sitting in a group i might m8ove, yes you can joke about it
+if we end up sitting in a group i might move, yes you can joke about it

 i take jokes easily, just dont overdo them